-The Academic Advising Handbook
+Academic Advising & Teaching

-Hartwick College offers students the opportunity to learn in small classes through open discourse with faculty and fellow students.
+Faculty members provide special help in this process by being open and engaged teachers and academic advisors.
 Learning in this setting creates an active and engaging relationship between the faculty member and the student which is based on trust, support, and encouragement.